 'Astonishing.
 A fascinating story.'
 Stephen Nolan, BBC Radio 5 Live

-Available to pre-order from all good bookshops NOW!
+Available to buy from all good bookshops NOW!

 “In December 2009 the national newspapers reportedthe arrest of a “drug baron” with the biggest haul of crystal meth yet seen in this country.
 The accompanying photo was a mugshot of a scrawny, seedy looking bloke – the archetypal lowlife, a career crook, no doubt.
 And yet behind the headlines was a story the newspapers never discovered, a story more sensational than they could have wished for.
 This lowlife, this drug baron was in fact, just a few years before, a meek law-abiding suburban family man…He was my dad.”